 In the efforts to slow the ravages wrought by Climate Change, the hare may have beaten the hybrid car while munching on grass.
 The real winners are non-fertilized natural lawns and healthy soil microbes.
 The hare was just stimulating the plants to action, to photosynthesis drawing carbon dioxide from the air and pumping out liquid carbon (carbohydrates) as root exudate to build soil.

 First, it is paramount that we reduce the burning of fossil fuels and reduce our carbon footprints.
 We should also increase the amount of carbon taken out of the atmosphere through photosynthesis.
 Reducing emissions and increasing carbon capture are two steps we need to take to achieve net zero carbon emissions.
 However, addressing carbon is only just the beginning to climate restoration.

 Turns out, the green parts of your yard and the green places of your neighborhood can do a lot to reverse climate change, to restore the more favorable environmental conditions of yesteryear.
 Your yard may be small, as mine is in Somerville.
 Yet, given the super-sized effects of water vapor in the climate change debacle, how you treat your bit of grass turf is not insignificant.

 Let nature do the work.
 Just say no to technological fixes for your lawn.
 This will save you money.
-Therefore, you’ll get pushback, “your lawn is going to die,” because this approach is not as good for the economy as is buying bags of fertilizer five times a year.
+Therefore, you’ll get pushback, “your lawn is going to die,” because this approach is not as good for the economy as is buying bags of fertilizer to spread the recommended five times a year.